-While Malaria Consortium aims to strengthen health systems and increase access to commodities and services, we also recognise the need to address the equally challenging tasks of engaging communities in health programmes.
-This includes promoting positive changes to human behaviour to improve efforts to prevent, manage and control malaria and other communicable diseases, as well as facilitating community ownership of interventions and creating demand for quality assured health products and services – ensuring effective access and appropriate use.
+While we aim to strengthen health systems and increase access to commodities and services, we also recognise the need to address the equally challenging task of engaging communities in health programmes.
+This includes promoting positive changes to human behaviour to improve efforts to prevent, manage and control malaria and other communicable diseases.
+It alos involves facilitating community ownership of interventions and creating demand for quality assured health products and services – ensuring effective access and appropriate use.

 Our public health communication work is an interactive process of working with stakeholders, individuals and communities to develop culturally appropriate behaviour change communication strategies and materials.
-The aim is to create an enabling environment for them to follow these behaviours for disease prevention, control and elimination, using a combination of three main approaches:
+The aim is to create an enabling environment for disease prevention, control and elimination using a combination of three main approaches:

 Health messages can be communicated through a range of platforms such as radio, television and community dialogues, to increase awareness of a health issue, creating demand for health services and influencing behaviours.
 Much of our work in public health communication involves a combination of mass media and community-based activities.